 - PII masking and redaction via Presidio integration

-- Threat intelligence integration unavailable in most alternatives
+- Threat intelligence integration for MCP security workflows

 Performance Trade-off

-Security processing adds overhead, resulting in 100-250ms latency—acceptable for security-sensitive workloads where threat detection outweighs latency requirements.
+Security processing may add overhead, resulting in higher latency than lightweight routing-focused gateways.
+That tradeoff may be acceptable for security-sensitive workloads where threat detection outweighs latency requirements.

-Best For: Organizations handling sensitive data (PII, financial records, healthcare information) requiring real-time threat detection beyond standard access controls.
+Best For: Organizations handling sensitive data such as PII, financial records, or healthcare information that require real-time threat detection beyond standard access controls.

 Pricing: Free under MIT license; enterprise edition available